Legal

 1. Who We Are

-We are the data controller responsible for your personal data.
-This means we decide how and why your personal data is processed.
+We are the data controller responsible for your personal data and are registered with the Information Commissioner’s Office.
+Being the data controller means we decide how and why your personal data is processed.

 If you have any questions about this privacy policy or how we handle your data, please contact us: